awsdocs/aws-php-developers-guide/doc_source/kinesis-example-data-stream.md

 + Send data to an existing data stream using [PutRecord](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kinesis-1913-12-02.html#putrecord)\.
 + Delete a data stream using [DeleteStream](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kinesis-1913-12-02.html#deletestream)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon Kinesis Developer Guide, see the [Amazon Kinesis Data Streams Developer Guide](https://docs.aws.amazon.com/kinesis/latest/dev/)\.

-## Create a Data Stream Using a Kinesis Data Stream<a name="create-a-data-stream-using-a-ak-data-stream"></a>
+## Create a data stream using a Kinesis data stream<a name="create-a-data-stream-using-a-ak-data-stream"></a>

 Establish a Kinesis data stream where you can send information to be processed by Kinesis using the following code example\.
 Learn more about [Creating and Updating Data Streams](https://docs.aws.amazon.com/kinesis/latest/dev/amazon-kinesis-streams.html) in the Amazon Kinesis Developer Guide\.